fatima123995/AI-impact-on-Jobs-BI-Project/README.md

-AI Impact on Jobs – Power BI Dashboard
+AI Impact on Jobs (Power BI Dashboard)

 Overview
 This project explores the impact of Artificial Intelligence on employment patterns, focusing on how AI influences job modification, displacement, salary changes, and industry-level automation risk.
 The dashboard transforms workforce data into clear, actionable insights for understanding future job market dynamics.